archification/webify/README.md

 ## Features
 - Configuration via a toml config file including routes, paths, ip, and port.
 - SSL support.
-- HTMX todo page. (feature currently absent)
 - Server exists as a single binary for portability.
-- Can open the default system browser to the configured home page on launch.
+- Generate thumbnails and serve them to a page live.

 ## Getting Started
 - Place the program file inside an empty folder.
-- Run the file from either a windows cmd or linux terminal.
+- Run the file from either a windows or linux cli.
 - If the program asks to generate default files, type the letter y and press enter.
 - View and modify the config file in notepad or any text editor.
-- Run the program again to use this config file.
+- Run the program again to use the adjacent config file.

 ### Notes
 - Running `webify -h` or `webify --help` will show help output with further information.